MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAssignmentPolicy.md

   - `[CatalogType <String>]`: accessPackageCatalogType
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[Description <String>]`: The description of the access package catalog.
   - `[DisplayName <String>]`: The display name of the access package catalog.
-Supports $filter (eq, contains).
   - `[IsExternallyVisible <Boolean?>]`: Whether the access packages in this catalog can be requested by users outside of the tenant.
   - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[State <String>]`: accessPackageCatalogState

-EXPIRATION `<IMicrosoftGraphExpirationPattern>`: expirationPattern
+EXPIRATION <IMicrosoftGraphExpirationPattern>: expirationPattern
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Duration <TimeSpan?>]`: The requestor's desired duration of access represented in ISO 8601 format for durations.
 For example, PT3H refers to three hours.
 If specified in a request, endDateTime should not be present and the type property should be set to afterDuration.
   - `[EndDateTime <DateTime?>]`: Timestamp of date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[Type <String>]`: expirationPatternType

-REQUESTAPPROVALSETTINGS `<IMicrosoftGraphAccessPackageAssignmentApprovalSettings>`: accessPackageAssignmentApprovalSettings
+REQUESTAPPROVALSETTINGS <IMicrosoftGraphAccessPackageAssignmentApprovalSettings>: accessPackageAssignmentApprovalSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[IsApprovalRequiredForAdd <Boolean?>]`: If false, then approval is not required for new requests in this policy.
   - `[IsApprovalRequiredForUpdate <Boolean?>]`: If false, then approval is not required for updates to requests in this policy.